soundata/soundata/README.md

 When working with datasets, please cite the version of `soundata` that you are using **AND** include the reference of the dataset, which can be found in the respective dataset loader using the `cite()` method.

-### Contributing a new dataset loader

-We welcome and encourage contributions to this library, especially new datasets.
-Please see [contributing](https://soundata.readthedocs.io/en/latest/source/contributing.html) for guidelines.